ajay-makoitlabs/s3-stream/readme.md

 Todo:
   - [ ] see if it is possible to send using flags or input prompt
   - [ ] automate the steps with nohup with a single script ./start.sh
+  - [ ] Migrate to python from shell script `pip install inotify`